 Topics covered: Introduction to basic probability theory, included conditional probability, expectation, variance and the most common probability distributions like binomial, hypergeometric, poisson, exponential and normal.
 Introduction to simulation.
 An introduction to point estimation, confidence intervals and hypothesis testing in one and two sample situations.
-An introduction to correlation, linear regression, analysis of variance and chi squre tests.
+An introduction to correlation, regression analysis, analysis of variance and chi-square tests.

 Required prerequisite knowledge